jamesrgregg/1947-explore/README.md

 4. Main license is selected?
 5. Reviewed files for irrelevant sections?

+Heavy Lift

 ### Dependency-Track (_not recommended for EdgeX Foundry_)
 Dependency-Track is an intelligent Supply Chain Component Analysis platform that allows organizations to identify and reduce risk from the use of third-party and open source components.
 Dependency-Track takes a unique and highly beneficial approach by leveraging the capabilities of Software Bill-of-Materials (SBOM).
 This approach provides capabilities that traditional Software Composition Analysis (SCA) solutions cannot achieve.

 Dependency-Track monitors component usage across all versions of every application in its portfolio in order to proactively identify risk across an organization.
 The platform has an API-first design and is ideal for use in Continuous Integration (CI) and Continuous Delivery (CD) environments.
 ![Dependency-Track](/images/dependency-track.png)

-Findings: Installed locally via Docker image and noted did not work as expected so continued explore with Linux Foundation and found they offer Nexus IQ.
+Findings: Installed locally via Docker image and noted several issues where it did not work as expected.
+Decided to continue explore with Linux Foundation.

 ### Sonatype - NexusIQ
 The Linux Foundation offers Nexus IQ to the community - Free.